gmck/NavigationGraph6Net7/README.md

 **May 4, 2023**

 This is one I forgot to publish.
 This is a Material 2, Net 7 version of the original NavigationGraph6.

+See NavigationGraph7Net7 for a more advanced Material 3 version.